fabric8-launcher/launcher-booster-catalog/README.md

 ### Booster descriptor

-For each Booster, create a YAML file in the respective `{mission}/{runtime}/{version}` directory named `booster.yaml` (it can have other names, but it shuld at least end with `booster.yaml`).
+For each Booster, create a YAML file in the respective `{mission}/{runtime}/{version}` directory named `booster.yaml` (it can have other names, but it should at least end with `booster.yaml`).
 In it should be the following information:

 Name   | Description
 ------ | -----------